 Patron: Sir David Levene

 Deputy Chair: Grant Faber

-Dick Hubbard, Hilary Sumpter, Tim Watts, Steve Cole and Andrew Smith.
+Dick Hubbard, Hilary Sumpter, Tim Watts, Steve Cole, Andrew Smith and Gavin Schiller.

 The Board is responsible to Outward Bound's Members Council to maintain the values and ethos of Outward Bound.

 Anne Beex, Bonnie Bolton-Roger, Brandon McCarthy, Claire Anderson, David Montgomerie, Grant Faber, Howie Barnes, Marina Adams, Rachel Cassaidy, Tim Watts, and William Day.

 Are you a Council member?
 Access the Members Council private page here.

 Our Foundation is vital to securing Outward Bound's long-term financial viability.
 Income streams generated by these funds are applied to:

 Donations to the Foundation can be made via a lump sum or through a series of pledged payments, and can be targeted towards an area of the community that you may wish to support.
 These donations help us make the Outward Bound experience accessible to more New Zealanders, regardless of their background.